-What’s you thought on new features and improvements in Moto X 2015?
+What’s your thought on new features and improvements in Moto X 2015?
 What do you think about Moto X 2015 vs Moto X 2014?

 Please share your thoughts on Moto X 2015 (Moto X Style, Moto X Pure edition and Moto X Play) vs Moto X 2014 in the comment box below.

-Moto X 2015 user manuals can be found in this page.
+Moto X 2015 user manuals can be found on this page.